Acquired generalized lipodystrophy: Symptoms

 The clinical presentation is similar to people with congenital lipodystrophy: the only difference is that AGL patients are born with normal fat distribution and symptoms develop in childhood and adolescence years and rarely begins after 30 years of age.
 Females are more often affected than males, with ratio being 3:1.

 The hallmark characteristics are widespread loss of subcutaneous fat, ectopic fat deposition, leptin deficiency, and severe metabolic abnormalities such as insulin resistance.
 Subcutaneous fat loss in AGL patients are visible in all parts of the body.
 AGL mostly affects face and the extremities and may look sunken or swollen in the eyes.
 However, the degree and location of severity may vary by person.
 Especially, intra-abdominal fat loss is variable.
 As subcutaneous fat is lost, affected areas show prominent structures of veins and muscle.
 Those with panniculitis-associated AGL may present erythematous nodules.

 Metabolic complications include insulin resistance, high metabolic rate, and uncontrolled lipid levels such as hypertriglyceridemia, low HDL, and high LDL.
 Patients may develop diabetes mellitus secondary to insulin resistance.

 Case reports revealed that lymphoma is present in some patients but its prevalence is not known at this time.

 Cause

 There is no known cause for this disease; however, three origins of AGL are generally suspected: panniculitis-associated, autoimmune-associated, and idiopathic AGLs.
 Triggers may include infections that aggravate the panniculitis, or any disease state that can induce autoimmunity.
 Overlap between panniculitis and autoimmune types also exists.
 Another theory suggest that AGL is an autoimmune disease itself, as panniculitis can be described as an autoimmune disease, however its triggering factors remains to be unknown.
-Underlying genetic factor may be associated; however neither confirmed nor rejected.
+Underlying genetic factors may be implicated; however their existence has neither been confirmed nor rejected.

 Panniculitis-associated AGL

 About 25% of previously reported AGL is associated with panniculitis.
-Panniculitis is an inflammatory nodules of the subcutaneous fat, and in this type of AGL, adipose destruction originates locally at the infection or inflammation site and develops into generalized lipodystrophy.
+Panniculitis is characterized by inflammatory nodules of the subcutaneous fat, and in this type of AGL, adipose destruction originates locally at the infection or inflammation site and develops into generalized lipodystrophy.